-The Prize will be awarded for a book of history or biography about Australians who individually or collectively have contributed to an understanding of Asia or Australian perceptions of Asia (or any part thereof in either case).
+The Prize will be awarded for a work of history or biography that enhances the understanding of Australians in Asia or of Australia’s relationship with Asia.
 'Asia' for this purpose is as defined by the Asian Studies Association of Australia (ASAA)

 The Prize is open to any graduate of the University of Melbourne.

-- Books published in the last five years before the year in which the award is made could be considered
+- Books published in the last three years before the year in which the award is made could be considered

 - Suitable subjects would include Australian journalists, foreign correspondents and broadcasters (as exemplified in Prue's own work) but not to be limited to them.
 They might, for example, extend to Australian film-makers, Australians who have pioneered engagement with Asia, or exposures of Australian anti-Asian prejudice, but would exclude books of Asian history

 - The selection committee will determine in its discretion whether a book qualifies as a work of history or biography